JoySmarty/Maji_Ndogo_Part1/README.md

   Population Served: On average, 6 people per household.

-  Sample: Tap in Dahabu (capital city) in the home of a citizen’s uncle.
+  Sample: Tap in Dahabu (capital city) in the home of a citizen’s uncle - Maji_Ndogo_Part_1/assets/images/Tap_in_home.PNG

   Note: Data is aggregated — one record may represent multiple households.
-  Sample: 956 people served ≈ 160 households × 6 people per home -
+  Sample: 956 people served ≈ 160 households × 6 people per home - Maji_Ndogo_Part_1/assets/images/Broken_tap_in_home.PNG

 ### Broken Tap in Home